 How did you get started with Scrapbox?

-At first when I was concerned about what kind of tool to use, I heard that the personnel development team was doing knowledge sharing well, I decided to take a chance with Scrapbox.
+When I was concerned about what kind of tool to use, I heard that the personnel development team was doing knowledge sharing well, I decided to take a chance with Scrapbox.

 Is there any special systemic benefit of Scrapbox?